amirnakar/amirnakar/README.md

 ## 💦🌈🧫 Fast Detection of Water Contaminations
-In a previous work, done in [Volcani Center](https://www.agri.gov.il/en/units/institutes/8.aspx), I was part of an interdisciplinary team which used fluorescence spectroscopy to detect water contaminations.
+In 2016-2018 I worked in [Volcani Center](https://www.agri.gov.il/en/units/institutes/8.aspx).
+I was part of an interdisciplinary team which used fluorescence spectroscopy to detect water contaminations.

 In that project, we collected water 💧 from different source wells and measured a huge spectrum 🌈 of auto-fluorescent signals.